 Why R?
-2020 Conference is the project lead by Why R?
+2020 Conference was the project lead by Why R?
 Foundation.

 The fourth official meeting of Central-Eastern-European R enthusiasts.

-As the meeting is held remotely and in English we invite R users from all over the globe!
+As the meeting was held remotely and in English we invited R users from all over the globe!

 DATES AND AGENDA